 - US citizens can travel within the UK for up to 6 months without a visa.

-- Renew your passport before traveling if you have less than 6 months before it expires
+- Renew your passport before traveling if there’s less than 6 months on it before it expires

 - As of June 2019, US passport holders may use the ePassport gates on arrival in the UK; simply scan your passport for entry

-- Bring your US driving license in case you need it
+- Bring your US driving license in case you decide to rent a car

-Flights from east to west – London to New York – take a little longer due to prevailing wind and are usually scheduled during the day.
+Flights from east to west – London to New York – take a little longer due to prevailing winds and are usually scheduled during the day.

 Here’s what I wear on my overnight flights, but your packing list will depend on time of year.
 Take a hoodie or poncho to keep warm on the flight.
 Overnight flights can get chilly, especially if you’re seated in a window or exit aisle seat.

 No it doesn’t rain all year long in England, but it can seem that way if you travel November through March!